pudly/schmopera-hugo/content/articles/that-great-scene-in.md

 ---
-title: That great scene in...
+title: "That great scene in..."
 ---

 I'm on the _House of Cards_ train, because I'm always rooting for the underdog.
 Kevin Spacey's the underdog, right?
 Anyway, I watched this brilliant scene play out in one of the episodes; it was one of those incredible scenes where both parties have clear objectives, but one party's objective is to _screw the other party over_.
 I don't know what it says about me that I love scenes like this, but it's what makes me love Quentin Tarantino.
 Christoph Waltz, anyone?